dagger/dagger/docs/current/guides/421437-work-with-host-filesystem.md

 Using the host filesystem in your Dagger pipeline is convenient, but there are some important considerations to keep in mind:

 - If a file loaded from the host changes even slightly (including minor changes such as a timestamp change with the file contents left unmodified), then the Dagger cache will be invalidated.
-An extremely common source of invalidations occurs when loading the `.git` directory from the host filesystem, as that directory is constantly changing.
+An extremely common source of invalidations occurs when loading the `.git` directory from the host filesystem, as that directory will change frequently, including when there have been no actual changes to any source code.

   :::tip
   To maximize cache re-use, it's important to use the include/exclude options for local directories to only include the files/directories needed for the pipeline.
 Excluding the `.git` directory is highly advisable.